-The Bridger Raptor Festival is an annual event held in and around Bozeman, Montana.
-The festival, which is free to the public, centers around a raptor migration count of the largest known Golden Eagle migration in the United States which takes place at the Bridger Bowl ski area in the Gallatin National Forest just north of Bozeman.
-Other activities include wildlife films, nature walks and talks, education and entertainment programs for people of all ages.
+The Bridger Raptor Festival is an annual event held in early October in and around Bozeman, Montana.
+The festival, which is free to the public, centers around the the largest known Golden Eagle migration in the United States.
+Since 1991 a raptor migration count has taken place every fall at the Bridger Bowl ski area in the Gallatin National Forest just north of Bozeman.
+Festival activities center around raptor viewing and include nature walks and talks, educational and entertaining programs and activities for people of all ages.

 The Festival seeks to:Raise awareness and support local, national and international organizations that share in this mission.

 - Connect the general public to research regarding wildlife and to promote access and interpretation to the findings of the research.

 - Foster a greater understanding and appreciation of the local wildlife –while providing opportunities to for life-long learning.

 Events that are free, available to the general public, appealing to a wide range of backgrounds, ages and interests.